Business Risks

 Risk Treatment

-Connection with company strategy and policies Patient Safety and Sustainability
+Connection with company strategy and policies: Innovation driven growth, Simplicity, and Accountability

 Risk Category “IT & Digital”